 The student will respond to each question separately.
 All responses will be formatted according to APA style (with the exception of a reference page).
-The student will submit the responses at the end of the 8-hour exam period along with the annotated bibliography used during the exam.
+The focused content exam portion should be approximately 25-35 pages in length.
+The completed Focused Content Exam will submitted to the student's Dissertation Chair with annotated bibliography attached by the due date determined by the Dissertation Chair.
 These essays will be graded using the Comprehensive Exam Rubric (Appendix A-1).